sinjinablueshirt/reverb_backend/design/concepts/MusicTagging/api-spec.md

 ---

-### POST /api/MusicTagging/getRegistriesByTags
+### POST /api/MusicTagging/_getRegistriesByTags

-**Description:** Obtains all registries that have at least all the tags in a given set of tags.
+**Description:** Retrieves all musical resource registries that contain at least all the tags in a given set.

 **Requirements:**
-- The input `tags` array must not be empty.
+- The `tags` array in the request body must not be empty.

 **Effects:**
-- Returns a list of `Registry` objects whose `tags` set contains all the specified input tags.
+- Returns a set of `Registry` objects where each `Registry` has at least all the tags specified in the input `tags` array.

 **Request Body:**
 ```json